AwaisRep/CredentialExtractor/README.md

 foo@bar:~$
 ```

+### NOTE
-NOTE: Any errors in file handling will be written to errors.txt in the directory of where main.py is ran
+- Any errors in file handling will be written to errors.txt in the directory of where main.py is ran